MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-opportunity-analysis.md

 ### Get the Excel workbook for this sample

 If you want to view the data source for this sample, it's also available as an Excel workbook.
 To see the raw data, enable the Data Analysis add-ins, and then select **Power Pivot > Manage**.

+If you want to get and use the Excel file in the Power BI service, follow these steps:

+1. Download the sample from [Power BI Desktop samples](https://github.com/microsoft/powerbi-desktop-samples/tree/main/powerbi-service-samples).
+The file is called *Opportunity Tracking Sample no PV.xlsx*.

+1. Open the file in Excel and then select **File** > **Publish** > **Publish to Power BI**.

+1. Select a workspace, such as **My workspace**, and choose **Export**.

-To download the eight original Excel files, see [Explore the Excel samples in Excel](sample-datasets.md#explore-excel-samples-in-excel).
+   There are different ways to work with Excel files.
+For more information, see [Explore the Excel samples in Excel](sample-datasets.md#explore-excel-samples-in-excel).

+1. In the Power BI service, the exported data appears as a dataset in the selected workspace.
+Select **More options** (...) > **Auto-create report**.

+1. Select **Save**, enter a name for your report, and then choose **Save**.

+1. From the **More options** (...) menu, select **Pin to a dashboard**.
+Select **New dashboard**, enter a name, and choose **Pin live**.

+The dashboard that you create this way isn't the same as the sample dashboard created by the built-in sample.
+You can still use Q&A and make changes to your dashboard.

 ## What is our dashboard telling us?

 Our sales manager has created a dashboard to track those metrics most important to them.
 When they see something interesting, they can select a tile to look into the data:

 - Company revenue is $2 billion and factored revenue is $461 million.